mozilla-metrics/bugzilla_etl/README.md

 # Bugzilla ETL

+**Notice:** This ETL is no longer used - active development has moved to [https://github.com/klahnakoski/Bugzilla-ETL](https://github.com/klahnakoski/Bugzilla-ETL).

 A set of [Pentaho DI](http://www.pentaho.com/products/data_integration/) jobs to extract bug versions from a bugzilla database and store them in an [elasticsearch](http://www.elasticsearch.org/) index.
 This ETL drives dashboards for [BMO](http://bugzilla.mozilla.org), for various teams at [Mozilla Corporation](http://www.mozilla.com/en-US/about/).